nguyensjsu/sp19-281-spartans/docs/RabbitMQ-HA-Cluster.md

 docker exec rabbit rabbitmqctl start_app
 ```

-On the UI, now we can see both the nodes joined to form the cluster.
+Now we can see that both the nodes joined to form the cluster.

 ##### Mirrored Queues